afroguy16/booking/README.md

 Since the API sends all the data, the call to the endpoint is only made once.
 In a real scenario, the data would be paginated on the Backend so this won't be needed.
 Also there would be a call to the backend once booking is successful.

 ## Tradeoffs
-- UX can be grately improved
+- UX can be grately improved.
+It's not mobile responsive.
 - The hook and its utilities weren't tested
 - An expensive function was called during data transformation.
 The right place to do this is on input sanitization so there won't be any loop needed.
 - Booking submission was used as a substitute for a real POST booking endpoint